Four Reasons for Avoiding the Second Marriage

 - Marrying again would mean including someone else in the will, and that might damage my relationship with the children.

-- (From a mother): I'd rather be alone, than spend the rest of my life looking over my shoulder at a man, and possibly his sons, to make sure that they treat my daughters with respect.
+- (From a mother): I'd rather be alone, trying on my own to make ends meet, than to spend the rest of my life looking over my shoulder at a man, and possibly his sons, to make sure that they treat my daughters with respect.
 Protecting my children is my priority, and I prefer to live without a man in the house.

 - (From a father): I will not marry again unless I marry someone younger, but that introduces a problem I don't want.
 A younger person probably has children in the house.
-I have already raised my children, and I don't want to be bothered with raising other children a second time around.
-This is my time to relax without screaming kids and arguments about curfews.
+I have already raised my children, and I don't want to the financial burden of raising other children a second time around.
+This is my time to relax without screaming kids, arguments about curfews and paying for extra lessons.

 (3) Desire for Freedom